Kyrgyzstan annuls parliamentary election results after protests | DW | 06.10.2020

 The council issued a statement criticizing Jeenbekov for failing to honor a promise to provide equal conditions for the parties competing in the vote.

-Jeenbekov's office insisted that the situation in the country is under his control, while the president accused "several political forces" of attempting to seize power.
+Jeenbekov's office has insisted the situation in the country is under his control, while the president has accused "several political forces" of attempting to seize power.

 Protesters also released two former prime ministers, two former lawmakers and ex-president Almazbek Atambayev from jail, local media reported.